Mir Khalil-ur-Rahman’s daughter passes away in London

 KARACHI: Daughter of Mir Khalil-ur-Rahman, founder of Jang Group and younger sister of Mir Javed Rahman (late) and Mir Shakil-ur-Rahman, Editor-in-Chief, passed away on Saturday in London.
 She was a cancer patient.
 Three months ago Mir Javed Rahman had also died.

-The APNS office-bearers have requested the federal govt to release Mir Shakil-ur-Rahman in this hour of his grief.
-They have prayed that Almighty Allah may rest the departed soul in eternal peace and give courage to the bereaved family to bear the loss.
+The APNS office-bearers have requested the federal government to release Mir Shakil-ur-Rahman in this hour of his grief.
+They prayed that Almighty Allah may rest the departed soul in eternal peace and give courage to the bereaved family to bear the loss.

-The Pakistan Federal Union of Journalists (PFUJ) also condoled the death of the daughter of Mir Khalil-ur Rahman (late).
+The Pakistan Federal Union of Journalists (PFUJ) also offered their condolences on the death of the daughter of Mir Khalil-ur Rahman (late).
 In a joint statement, PFUJ President Shahzada Zulfiqar and Secretary General Nasir Zaidi said the government should release Mir Shakil-ur-Rahman immediately for attending the funeral of his sister in London.